Super Bowl MVP picks, odds, props: Expert backing Sam Darnold in Patriots vs. Seahawks best bets

 CBS Sports expert R.J.
 White shares his MVP betting picks for Super Bowl 60

 The Super Bowl brings the most betting opportunities of any sporting event each year, and Super Bowl 60 between the Seattle Seahawks and New England Patriots is no different.
 One of the popular Super Bowl props is the MVP award, which is handed out after the game.
 Seahawks quarterback Sam Darnold is the +120 favorite (risk $100 to win $120) in the Super Bowl 60 odds at DraftKings, while Patriots quarterback Drake Maye is +240.
+Darnold and the Seahawks are favored by 4.5 points on Sunday, while the over/under for total points scored is 45.5.
 While quarterbacks are the most likely winners, three of the last 10 winners have come from non-quarterback positions.
 Jaxon Smith-Njigba (+500) and Kenneth Walker III (+850) are next on the NFL odds board.

 There are plenty of longshot betting opportunities for other players in Patriots vs. Seahawks.
 CBS Sports gambling and Fantasy sports managing editor R.J.
 White went 718-623-37 on NFL against-the-spread picks from 2017-24, returning more than $3,200 to $100 players as SportsLine's No. 1 NFL expert in ATS picks.
 He's also gone 22-15-1 (+545) in his last 38 over/under picks, and now he's sharing his Super Bowl 60 MVP picks.